linxinshi/EntityRetrievalTAS/README.md

 5. check results in folder Retrieval_results (created by program and name it after the time executed)

+*this implementation supports multi-processing, specify NUM_PROCESS in config.py

 ## requirements
 Python 3.4+